oracle-quickstart/oci-weblogic-migration/README.md

 ### For JRF Domains

-If the migrated stack includes **VCN peering** and the **“Add Rule for WLS to Access DB”** option was selected during stack creation, you must first execute the cleanup script to remove some networking configurations before destroying the stack.
+If the migrated stack includes **VCN peering** and the **Add Rule for WLS to Access DB** option was selected during stack creation, you must first execute the cleanup script to remove some networking configurations before destroying the stack.

 These resources are created dynamically through **API calls** during migration and are **not managed by Terraform**, so Terraform cannot automatically identify or remove them.
-Running the cleanup script ensures these configurations are deleted before executing `terraform destroy`.
+Running the cleanup script ensures these configurations are deleted before executing `terraform destroy` otherwise, residual networking configurations may remain in your tenancy and `terraform destroy` may fail.

 Example: